Energy-Aware Routing to Large Reasoning Models: Discussion

 Future work may consider alternative dispatch policies.
 Note the formal similarities between the present problem and joint routing-scheduling in energy-harvesting communication networks \cite{Calvo-FullanaAMR2018}, for which backpressure-type algorithms \cite{TassiulasE1990} are developed.
 In our setting, a backpressure policy would route tasks by treating the request queue and the battery's energy deficit as competing pressures.
 This algorithm would aggressively use large, energy-intensive models to clear backlogs when renewable energy is abundant, while using efficient models during energy shortages.

 The computation graphs of common inference-compute scaling techniques are tree-structured, but there may be settings with more general directed acyclic graphs that impose more complicated precedence structures, cf.~\cite{LechowiczSBHWD2025}.
 Our current work treats LRM tasks as independent from one another, but future work may consider dependencies that add more constraints while simultaneously enabling new opportunities for energy optimization.
-Additional considerations include relaxing the i.i.d.\ assumptions on task arrivals and energy harvesting, which in practice may depend on temporal factors such as time of day and day of week, among other structural features.
+Renewable supply is often temporally structured and correlated (e.g., wind and solar), and prior work has emphasized the importance of accounting for such temporal correlation in sustainable system design~\cite{Gupta2022CarbonModeling}.
+Such correlation can shift reserve and storage requirements.

+At the same time, many correlations are partly predictable (e.g., diurnal/seasonal structure and site-dependent means) and can be mitigated operationally by shifting flexible workloads across time and, when available, across geographically distributed sites~\cite{Colangelo2025AIGrid}.
+After accounting for this predictable structure, we conjecture the remaining short-timescale mismatch is closer to the i.i.d.\ baseline used here.
+We use the i.i.d.\ model primarily to obtain closed-form scaling and a clear baseline that clarifies the drift–fluctuation terms.
+Incorporating correlated and location-dependent energy models is an important direction for future work.
 Studying limited-capacity or leaky battery models also presents further avenues for exploration.

 Furthermore, we note that currently we treat the tolerance constraint $\varepsilon$ in \eqref{eq:phi_constraint} as deterministic.
 But, there may be settings where it may be stochastic as part of contracting or terms of use mechanisms for LRMs.
 Indeed, \cite{Varaiya2011RiskLimitedDispatchEnergy, Varshney2014RiskLimitedDispatchKnowledge} introduce a probability distribution on risk tolerance and construct contract mechanisms with tranches of different risks.